tanwesley/Fetch-Reward-Backend-Exercise/README.md

 #### Get point balances per payer (/payerPointBalances)
    * This command sends a GET request to /payerPointBalances and returns a JSON response with the user's point balances per payer.
+   * You can also open http://localhost:8080/payerPointBalances in your browser to view the list.

 ```
 curl http://localhost:8080/payerPointBalances